Autonomousse/SQL-Engineering-and-Analysis/README.md

-# SQL Challenge - Employee Database: A Mystery in Two Parts
+# SQL Engineering and Analysis - Employee Database: A Mystery in Two Parts

 ## Background